 To my surprise and delight, Liverpool is infinitely more.
 A person can learn a great deal about a population by observing its churches.
 In that light, Liverpool has one of the largest Protestant churches in the entire world – too large in fact to fit the entire thing in my camera lens from 2500 feet away.
 Liverpool also has one of the most unique Catholic Churches in the world.
 The striking architecture and multi-spire tower was designed in-the-round so that the congregation can completely surround the pulpit.

 In fact, the Confederate Navy ship, CSS Alabama, was built at Birkenhead (across the river) on the Mersey River in Liverpool.
-And in an odd twist I’d never before heard about, the CSS Shenandoah actually surrendered at the Liverpool Salt House Docks (being the final surrender and official end of the Civil War) a full three months after the whole Appomattox affair – being the last holdout of the American civil war.
+And in an odd twist I’d never before heard about, the CSS Shenandoah actually surrendered at the Liverpool Salt House Docks (being the final surrender and official end of the Civil War) a full three months after the whole Appomattox affair – being the last holdout of the American war of northern aggression.

 In a related and controversial side-note, you may find it interesting that Penny Lane itself has been under attack by local social re-constructionists who’d very much like to change its iconic name.
 It seems that the famous roadway took its name from George Penny who made his fortune in the sugar and slave trade back during the height of that awful period.